udexon/SMMP/SMJSON.md

 ## SMJSON: JSON format for SMGDB

+A graph database is a graph whose nodes may include any object defined by the properties of the edges and nodes of the graph.

+A graph database can in theory include everything from a text file in a Unix like filesystem to an image in an HTML file.

+However, GBD that include Unix files as nodes have not been widely available, representing the "last mile" for an Internet wide graph database.

+SMGDB / SMJSON is designed to fill this gap.

 1. The primary purpose of SMJSON is to provide a readable, editable and compatible format of JSON to the Reverse Polish Notation used in Stack Machine Graph Database (SMGDB) / 5GL (Fifth Generation Graph Language).

 In example (2), bash history is saved to h_* from time to time.